ThimoMemo/Calculator/README.md

 # Calculator-Unfinished
-This was my attempt at creating an Iphone calculator, I got pretty
+This was my attempt at creating an Iphone calculator, I got pretty far but as of now it's unfinished